 11.8.5 Solar Energy Development Management Guidance

 The main impact from the installation of solar energy technologies is visual.
 The installation of solar panels on a building can impact on the building’s character.
-There are exemptions contained within the Planning & Development Regulations 2001 to 2008 ( and ), regarding the placing of solar technology on domestic structures, and on buildings used/associated with industrial, light industrial, business and agricultural purposes, subject to certain criteria.
+There are exemptions contained within the Planning & Development Regulations 2001 to 2008 (S.I.
+No. 83 of 2007 and S.I.
+No. 235 of 2008), regarding the placing of solar technology on domestic structures, and on buildings used/associated with industrial, light industrial, business and agricultural purposes, subject to certain criteria.
 Planning permission is required to install solar technology on a Protected Structure.
 Sensitive design and location are important so that the overall character is not diminished.

 The following principles will guide Development Management:

 - The Planning Authority will promote the use of solar technologies in new and existing dwellings, offices, commercial and industrial buildings, subject to compliance with normal planning and environmental criteria and the development management reuirements.